-- Exams The in-semester exams might be scheduled during lab sessions to allow more time to complete them.
-Exam scheduling will be determined by class vote during the first week of the semester.
-Details will be given during the first week of class.
-Exams will be designed to take one hour to complete even if they are given during lab sessions; in those cases, a traditional classroom will be used instead of the lab space.
+Each in-semester exam will most likely be scheduled during a lab session to allow plenty of time to complete it.
+Each exam will be designed to take one hour to complete even though a lab session is two hours long.
+In-semester exams might take place in a room other than the designated lab space.
 The lowest exam score (including the final exam) will be weighted only 5% and the others 20% for the purpose of determining the overall course grade.
-The final exam will be designed to be completed in much less time than the allotted three hours. - Time Commitment Time allotted to coursework outside of class is guided by Bucknell University's expectations for academic engagement: "Courses at Bucknell that receive one unit of academic credit [like ECEG 350] have a minimum expectation of 12 hours per week of student academic engagement.
+The final exam will be designed to be completed in much less time than the allotted three hours.

+Time Commitment Time allotted to coursework outside of class is guided by Bucknell University's expectations for academic engagement: "Courses at Bucknell that receive one unit of academic credit [like ECEG 351] have a minimum expectation of 12 hours per week of student academic engagement.
 Student academic engagement includes both the hours of direct faculty instruction (or its equivalent) and the hours spent outside of class on student work."
 During some weeks the work load could be greater than average, some weeks less, but it should average at least 7 hours per week beyond lecture and lab time.
 The total includes time spent on reading, homework, help sessions, lab exercises, exams, and any other activity related to the course.
 If some aspect of the work seems to require an excessive amount of time, please let me know either directly or anonymously.